We are pleased to provide a summary of the salient features of

 TIME TO INCORPORATE

-opinion of the Registrar are considered undesirable, offensive or obscene.
+name which in the opinion of the Registrar is considered undesirable, obscene or

 LANGUAGE OF NAME

-name is used, the Registrar may request a certified English translation to satisfy him
+Latin alphabet.
+The Registrar may request a Dutch or English translation to ensure that

 NAMES REQUIRING CONSENT OR A LICENCE

 reinsurance, fund management, investment fund, trust, trustees, Chamber of Commerce,